Stuxnet: Joint effort and other states and targets

 In April 2011, Iranian government official Gholam Reza Jalali stated that an investigation had concluded that the United States and Israel were behind the Stuxnet attack.
 Frank Rieger stated that three European countries' intelligence agencies agreed that Stuxnet was a joint United States-Israel effort.
 The code for the Windows injector and the PLC payload differ in style, likely implying collaboration.
-Other experts believe that a US-Israel cooperation is unlikely because "the level of trust between the two countries' intelligence and military establishments is not high."
+Other experts believe that a US-Israel cooperation is unlikely because "the level of trust between the two countries' intelligence and military establishments is not high".

 A Wired magazine article about US General Keith B. Alexander stated: "And he and his cyber warriors have already launched their first attack.
 The cyber weapon that came to be known as Stuxnet was created and built by the NSA in partnership with the CIA and Israeli intelligence in the mid-2000s."

 China, Jordan, and France are other possibilities, and Siemens may have also participated.
 Langner speculated that the infection may have spread from USB drives belonging to Russian contractors since the Iranian targets were not accessible via the Internet.
-In 2019, it was reported that an Iranian mole working for the Dutch intelligence at the behest of Israel and the CIA inserted the Stuxnet virus with a USB flash drive or convinced another person working at the Natanz facility to do so.
+In 2019, it was reported that an Iranian mole working for Dutch intelligence at the behest of Israel and the CIA inserted the Stuxnet virus with a USB flash drive or convinced another person working at the Natanz facility to do so.

 Sandro Gaycken from the Free University Berlin argued that the attack on Iran was a ruse to distract from Stuxnet's real purpose.
 According to him, its broad dissemination in more than 100,000 industrial plants worldwide suggests a field test of a cyber weapon in different security cultures, testing their preparedness, resilience, and reactions, all highly valuable information for a cyberwar unit.

 The United Kingdom has denied involvement in the worm's creation.

-Stratfor documents released by WikiLeaks suggest that the international security firm believes that Israel is behind Stuxnet – "But we can't assume that because they did Stuxnet that they are capable of doing this blast as well".

 In July 2013, Edward Snowden claimed that Stuxnet was cooperatively developed by the United States and Israel.

 Deployment in North Korea

 According to a report by Reuters, the NSA also tried to sabotage North Korea's nuclear program using a version of Stuxnet.
 The operation was reportedly launched in tandem with the attack that targeted Iranian centrifuges in 2009–10.
-The North Korean nuclear program shares many similarities with the Iranian, both having been developed with technology transferred by Pakistani nuclear scientist A.Q.
+The North Korean nuclear program shares a number of similarities with the Iranian, both having been developed with technology transferred by Pakistani nuclear scientist A.Q.
 Khan.
 The effort failed, however, because North Korea's extreme secrecy and isolation made it impossible to introduce Stuxnet into the nuclear facility.